Easy Breakfast Bacon Pie

 Now that I am a busy mom I understand that not everyone want to or has the time to spend in the kitchen.
 However I do know that everyone loves tasty food.
 If you haven’t noticed I have worked and worked on making recipes easier for all of you to make this lifestyle easier!
 And this Easy Breakfast Bacon Pie is not only lovely, it tastes amazing and it is super easy!

 I just had a client ask where to find bacon without sugar in the ingredients.
 I told her we order ButcherBox which gets delivered to our front door every month and their bacon doesn’t have sugar in it!
 Yahoo!
 Click HERE to get a subscription (makes a great Mother’s Day gift! hint hint!)
+I also love to save time having healthy food mailed to my front door!

 If you are looking for easy and tasty meals like this check out my Quick and Easy Ketogenic Cooking Book filled with multiple 30 day meal plans, grocery lists as well as much much more!